ENDOMETRIAL RECEPTIVITY ARRAY

-An endometrial biopsy will be performed by your IVF specialist in a mock embryo transfer cycle prior to your IVF or FET cycle.
-This sample will then be analyzed to evaluate endometrial receptivity and the optimal day of embryo transfer.
-The sample will be sent to a lab where molecular analysis is done to determine the best time to attempt embryo implantation in a future transfer cycle.
+An endometrial biopsy is performed by an IVF specialist in a simulated embryo transfer cycle prior to an IVF or FET cycle.
+These samples are then analyzed to evaluate endometrial receptivity and determine the optimal date for embryo transfer.
+The sample will be sent to a laboratory where molecular analysis is performed to determine the best time to attempt embryo transfer in a future transplant cycle.
 There are three potential results.

-- Pre-receptive: This indicates that the endometrium is not yet ready to receive the embryo and transfer at this time may not be ideal.
+- Pre-receptive: This indicates that the endometrium is not yet ready to accept an embryo, and implantation at this point may not be ideal.

-- Receptive: This indicates that the moment the endometrial biopsy was taken as an optimal time for embryo transfer.
+- Receptive: This means that the time of endometrial biopsy has been accepted as the optimal time for embryo transfer.

 - Post-receptive: This indicates that the endometrium had reached the stage of optimal embryo implantation but has now gone past it.

 Although the endometrial receptivity analysis is indicated for all patients starting assisted reproductive treatments, is highly recommended if you’ve undergone two or more IVF cycles that were not successful, where the embryos were of good quality.
 If you’ve got had miscarriages or more, you can need to invite your physician if Pre-implantation Genetic Testing for Aneuploidy (formerly called PGS) is some thing that they suggest, as it could assist boom the probabilities of getting a healthful child and reduce your probabilities of a miscarriage.